canonical/ubuntu-pro-client/docs/tutorials/basic_commands.md

 ### Refresh

 In the last section, we mentioned that your contract can expire.
-Although free tokens never expire, if you buy an Ubuntu Pro subscription, and later need to renew the contract, how you can make your machine aware of it?
+Although free tokens never expire, if you buy an Ubuntu Pro subscription and later need to renew the contract, how can you make your machine aware of it?
 You can do this through the `refresh` command:

 ```console